Instagram-Worthy Architecture in St. Augustine

 Spanish Renaissance Revival

-GIVEAWAY: smooth and light stucco walls, red terra cotta, clay tiles, iron décor, ornate trimmings.
+GIVEAWAYS: smooth and light stucco walls, red terra cotta, clay tiles, iron décor, ornate trimmings.

-GIVEAWAY: horseshoe arches, curved ogee arches, ornamented vaulting, courtyards
+GIVEAWAYS: horseshoe arches, curved ogee arches, ornamented vaulting, courtyards

 Detail on Wiley Hall at Flagler College.

-GIVEAWAY: huge Greek or Roman style pillars, large balcony, wide entrances, geometric.
+GIVEAWAYS: huge Greek or Roman style pillars, large balcony, wide entrances, geometric.

-EXAMPLES: Markland House, Kirkside Apartments
+EXAMPLES: Markland House, Kirkside Apartments (on Riberia Street)

 Queen Anne Style

-GIVEAWAY: corner towers, protruding oriel windows, asymmetrical facade
+GIVEAWAYS: corner towers, protruding oriel windows, asymmetrical facade

-EXAMPLES: Xavier Lopez House, The Social Lounge
+EXAMPLES: Xavier Lopez House, 57 Cuna Street

 Second Renaissance Revival Style

-Dome of Memorial Presbyterian Church in St. Augustine, Florida.
+Dome of Memorial Presbyterian Church.

-GIVEAWAY: looks like it belongs in Europe, big and imposing, highly ornate, Baroque and flowery
+GIVEAWAYS: looks like it belongs in Europe, big and imposing, highly ornate, Baroque and flowery

 EXAMPLE: Memorial Presbyterian Church